3x3 basketball at the 2022 Commonwealth Games – Women's tournament

 The women's 3x3 basketball tournament at the 2022 Commonwealth Games was held in a temporary Games-time venue at the brownfield site in Smithfield between 29 July and 2 August 2022.
+Canada won the gold medal, defeating England in the final.
+Australia won the bronze medal.

 Qualification

 England qualified as host nation and the other nations qualified by FIBA 3x3 Federation Ranking.
 Special arrangements were in place to ascertain the recipient of the quota place earned by Great Britain.